mckayc/task-donegeon/README.md

 - [🛠️ Tech Stack](#️-tech-stack)
 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Installation and Running](#️-installation-and-running)

+### What's New in Version 0.4.02 (October 10, 2025)
+-   **AI Teacher Button Fix:** Resolved an issue where the multiple-choice buttons in the AI Teacher chat were not responding to clicks.
+Users can now interact with the choices as intended.

 ### What's New in Version 0.4.01 (October 9, 2025)
 -   **Simplified Kiosk Mode Entry:** Removed the dedicated "Enter Kiosk Mode" button from the login page.
 A new "Enter Kiosk Mode" toggle is now available directly on the main App Lock screen for administrators.